-Koh Phi Phi Don (or Phi Phi Island as it is often called) is a beautiful small island which has a vibrant, young nightlife and fantastic beaches.
-However staying here will come at a price. – There are crowds, everything is more expensive and the Thai smile is seen less and less.
-However Phi Phi remains a must-see destination and provided you know which area is best for eating, sleeping and partying, having fun on Koh Phi Phi should be easy.
+Koh Phi Phi Don (Phi Phi Island) is a beautiful small island which has a vibrant, young nightlife and fantastic beaches.
+However staying here will come at a price.
+There are crowds, everything is more expensive and the Thai smile is seen less and less.
+However, Phi Phi remains a must-see destination and provided you know which area is best for eating, sleeping and partying, having fun on Koh Phi Phi should be easy.

 What exactly is Koh Phi Phi?